irvindpreetpreet/Irvind2/README.md

-# Irvind2 and sahil sharma
+# Irvind2
+this project is created by irvind and sahil sharma.